AdaloHQ/docs/website/docs/docs/workflow/testing.md

 Not only is it important that you write your component to be cross-platform, you must also test your component on all platforms.

+If you are trying to test a library after you've published it, check out [testing after publishing](/docs/workflow/testing-after-publishing).

 <Tabs
   defaultValue="web"
   values={[